A unified formulation of splitting-based implicit time integration schemes: Implicit-implicit GARK schemes

-\begin{remark} Owing to their structure, the order conditions of ADI-GARK and Parallel ADI-GARK schemes are much simpler than the general GARK conditions \cref{eqn:GARK-order-conditions} \cite{Sandu_2015_GARK}.
-These order conditions depend only on the coefficients $\A\E,\A\I, \b$, and are the same for both ADI-GARK and Parallel ADI-GARK schemes; the difference between the methods is given by the way these blocks are assembled in the Butcher tableau \cref{eqn:Butcher-tableau-structure-2}. \end{remark}
+\begin{definition}[Parallel ADI-GARK] A parallel ADI-GARK scheme is an IMIM-GARK method with the structure \cref{eqn:Butcher-tableau-structure-2} where $\A \L = \A \U = \A\E$, $\A\D = \A\I$, $\b\D = \b\I$, and $\c\D = \c\I$.
+The nonlinear systems for stages $Y_i\comp{q}$ \cref{eqn:IMIM-GARK-stage} are solved in parallel for a given $i$ for all components $q=1,\dots,\nparts$. \end{definition} \begin{remark} Owing to their structure, the order conditions of ADI-GARK and parallel ADI-GARK schemes are much simpler than the general GARK conditions \cref{eqn:GARK-order-conditions} \cite{Sandu_2015_GARK}.
+These order conditions depend on the underlying implicit and explicit methods and are the same for both ADI-GARK and parallel ADI-GARK schemes; the difference between the methods is given by the way these blocks are assembled in the Butcher tableau \cref{eqn:Butcher-tableau-structure-2}. \end{remark}

-In \cref{appendix:coefficients}, we provide the coefficients of new ADI-GARK and parallel ADI-GARK schemes of orders three and four. \ifreport
+In \cref{sec:new_methods}, we provide the coefficients of new ADI-GARK and parallel ADI-GARK schemes of orders three and four.